aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 **other PCB options available**

-Other PCB otptions available are:
+Other PCB otptions available at no aditional cost are:
 - PCB thinckness from 0.4mm to 3.0mm
 - PCB type: FR4
 - PCB finished color: White, Black, Green, Yellow, Red, Blue